GNOME/gnome-software/doc/vendor-customisation.md

 highlighted as required, all of which involve providing an additional appstream file which sets the additional metainfo for those apps.

+There are 3 main approaches to providing these additional appstream files:

+### 1. AppStream files via `gnome-app-list` package:

-The main approach is to ship an additional distro-specific appstream file in `${DATADIR}/swcatalog/xml`, providing and updating it via normal distribution channels.
-For example, by packaging it in its own package which is updated regularly.
+In this approach, a distro-specific appstream file is installed in `${DATADIR}/swcatalog/xml` via `gnome-app-list` package, providing and updating it via normal distribution channels.

+If distributions wants to promote a different set of apps (than the one provided by `gnome-app-list`), the recommended way is to provide the additional AppStream file in a separate distribution package (for example, `debian-app-list`).
+If the distribution already ships the `gnome-app-list` package, the distribution package should mark `gnome-app-list` as ‘conflicting’ with the distribution-specific package, so the two cannot be installed at the same time.

+Distributions should not patch the app list provided by `gnome-app-list`, as that app list has been curated and endorsed by GNOME.
+Alternative lists of promoted apps should be labelled with their curator, not GNOME.

+### 2. AppStream files downloadable via remote URL:

 For distributions which can’t do regular updates of individual files – such as image-based distributions – GNOME Software can download distro-specific